 No action is required by the City Council.
+The public hearing is an opportunity for public comment on the budget.
 Department presentations will be for informational purposes and provide an opportunity for Council to ask specific questions regarding proposed department budgets.